cambiotraining/hpc-intro-sanger/materials/04-lsf.md

 This gives you information about the job's status while it's running: `PEND` means it's *pending* (waiting in the queue) and `RUN` means it's *running*.

 Once the job is complete, you can still use `bjobs -l <JOBID>` to get job statistics.
-However, you may find it a bit easier to use `bhist` (below) as it includes time and memory usage in a bit easier-to-read way.
+Alternatively, you may find it easier to use `bhist`, as it includes time and memory usage in a more reader-friendly format:

 ```bash
 bhist -l JOBID